 Sierra/Affinity is repping the film internationally.

-Dede Gardner and Jeremy Kleiner produced Lost City of Z via Plan B alongside Gray, Dale Armin Johnson and Anthony Katagas.
-Executive producers include Pitt, Marc Butan, Mark Huffam and Felipe Aljure.
+Pitt, Dede Gardner and Jeremy Kleiner produced Lost City of Z via Plan B alongside Dale Armin Johnson and Anthony Katagas.
+Executive producers include Marc Butan and Mark Huffam.